-The lovely little village of Ardara in Donegal is one of our favourite villages in Ireland.
+The lovely little village of Ardara in Donegal is the perfect base to explore from.

-Not only was Ardara named the best village to live in Ireland by the Irish Times in 2012, it’s also the festival capital of Donegal.
+Once voted the best village to live in in Ireland by the Irish Times, it’s also the festival capital of Donegal.
 Not bad for a town with a population of 732!
-But what else makes the place special?
-Read on to find out.

 Sitting on the gentle Owentocker River, the colourful village of Ardara in Donegal is surrounded by the spectacular scenery that west Donegal boasts by the boatload.

 Just a few moments from that stunning coastline, the rolling Bulestack Mountains provide the perfect backdrop for a number of festivals that form part of the village’s vibrant music scene.

 From the trad sounds of the Cup of Tae Festival in May to the banjo-lead tunes emanating from the Ardara Bluegrass Festival in July, this little town punches well above its weight.

 But music isn’t the only thing that keeps Ardara ticking.